klara-zaskalanova/english-for-designers/07-year-in-review/index.md

 - I need to spend more time doing mindfulnness excercises
 - that your sister isn't responsible for her boyfriend's political opinions
 - to forgive
-- that I want to go to therapy
-- that my childhood was from a fairytale (with the good and the bad)
-- I love my three siblings
 - when being overwhelmed by thoughts, writing them down is a perfect tool to calm down